Promontory Point (Chicago): Revetment

-Much of Chicago's lakefront is landfill.
+Much of Chicago's lakefront was landfill.
 To protect this lakefront park land, a seawall or revetment was built by the Chicago Park District in the 1930s.
 This revetment consists of limestone blocks (with an average weight 2 to 4 tons) arranged in a series of “steps” leading down to the lake.
 These blocks are supported by a crib structure made from wooden timbers that encloses crushed rock.
 At the outer edge of the revetment, a series of wooden pilings, held together by a steel rail, keep the limestone blocks from tumbling into the lake.

 At the Point, the revetment features four steps leading down to a 16 ft wide promenade.
 The revetment at the Point is exposed to severe wave action and had partially failed by the early 1960s.
 A 1000 ft section of the revetment (out of approximately a 6000 ft total length) at the Northeast tip of the Point was repaired by removing the limestone blocks that form the promenade and pouring a pad of 3 ft of concrete over the badly eroded crib structure.
 This repair stands today.

 By the 1980s, the City and the CPD began a project to repair the revetment along almost all of the city's lakefront.
 Federal funds were sought from the U.S. Army Corps of Engineers, and a project study was begun.
 The conclusion of the study, published in the 1993, was that different areas of the revetment needed different treatments.
 At Promontory Point, a historic preservation treatment was agreed to and signed into public contract, and into law when the Congress approved the project, in a memorandum of agreement.
 This document states that “the Corps shall consult with the SHPO (state historic preservation officer), the City of Chicago and the Chicago Park District to ensure that the design and construction of the revetment will match the existing in accordance with the recommendations of the Secretary of the Interior's ‘Standards and Guidelines for Archeology and Historic Preservation’."

 As the project moved forward and was finally funded, the ACOE, the City and the CPD changed the design at Promontory Point.
 The new plan called for the demolition of the historic revetment, and replacement by a monolithic concrete seawall.

 In January 2001, the City and CPD held a community meeting to announce their plans for the Point revetment.
 This started a controversy that has not yet been resolved.